Palm Villas

 Only 1/20 recent MLS listings list CABTV in association_fee_includes and none of the public remarks mention 'cable' or 'cable included'.
 With no corroborating agent remarks and no prior high-confidence history, evidence supports that cable is not included in the maintenance fee.

-Common-area electricity appears to be included in the association/maintenance fees.
-The current MLS set shows OTCOEX in 17 of 20 listings, which is strong building-level evidence and suggests this is not just a one-off agent checkbox.
-The remarks don’t explicitly mention it, but they are consistent with the high-confidence MLS pattern.
+Common-area electricity appears to be included in the maintenance fees.
+The current MLS set is highly consistent, with 18 of 20 listings showing OTCOEX, which is strong building-level evidence rather than a one-off agent checkbox.
+Public remarks don’t explicitly mention it, but there is no indication of a change, so the feature remains highly credible.

 No analysis available